samiur-r/modern-software-architecture-patterns-handbook/design-patterns/creational/factory/readme.md

 - A class-based implementation of the Factory pattern (OOP style).
 - A functional programming variant using closures and object maps.
-- A test/demo file showing how to create and use different object types.
-- Documentation to help understand the pattern and its usage.

 ---